Security Data Works

 Architecture research, in the open.

 The active hypotheses, the contradictions where prior positions had to be revised, and the method in practice.
-The practice keeps a public update log because the willingness to be wrong on the record is the credibility move — programs that never update their priors are programs that aren't actually testing them.
+The practice keeps a public update log because the willingness to be wrong on the record is the credibility move.
+Programs that never update their priors aren't testing them.

 How positions form